TommyJones/textmineR/cran-comments.md

-Note that this is a second submission of textmineR.
-I've addressed the comments I received in the following ways:
+### Resubmission
+This is a resubmission.
+In this version I have

+* Replaced the C header "math.h" with the preferred "cmath"
+* Explicitly cast integers as double before performing sqrt
+* Explicitly declared log and sqrt as coming from the std library

+In the previous resubmission(s) I have

-I have restructured most example code so it can be checked as part of the submission process.
-I did this by creating some data that the examples can run off of, without throwing the check error about parallel processes.
+* Restructured most example code so that it can be checked explicitly

-I have removed RcppArmadillo from the imports.
-(I was incorrect that this removal caused an error.
-The error I was thinking of was from another source.)
+* Removed RcppArmadillo from imports

 ### Test environments
 * local OS X install, R 3.2.3